 Help us celebrate the field of ID by nominating hard working clinicians, promising young researchers, outstanding mentors, and those who have had a lifetime of impact on the field.

-Nominations for the 2019 awards will be reviewed by the Society Awards Committee and a final recommendation for each award will be made to the IDSA Board of Directors for approval.
-IDSA members who are currently serving on the IDSA Board of Directors are not eligible to be nominated for Society Awards.
+Nominations for the awards will be reviewed by the Society Awards Committee and a final recommendation for each award will be made to the IDSA Board of Directors for approval.

 It is important that our awards represent the full diversity of the IDSA membership.
 As such, we encourage the nomination of women and individuals under-represented in medicine.
-Please nominate an individual for only one award.
 Consider the description of each award below and how your outstanding colleagues may be well suited for one of our awards.
 In your nominating statements you’ll have the opportunity to tell the committee exactly how outstanding and well suited your colleague is for the IDSA award.

-- A NIH biosketch, required for Oswald Avery and Alexander Fleming Awards – optional for all other awards.
+- NIH Biosketch — Required for the Oswald Avery and Alexander Fleming Award, optional for all other awards.

 Available Society Awards